 Day 6: Your starter is ready to use.
 You can bake with it today, or place it in the fridge until you need it.
 Remember to feed about once a week, by removing about half the starter and then feeding it to replace the amount lost.
-Keep the ratio 50/50 flour and water unless you intend to alter your starter’s consistency.
+Keep the ratio 50/50 between flour and water unless you intend to alter your starter’s consistency.

 Rhubarb Sourdough Starter (Justin Gellatly – Bread, Cake, Doughnut, Pudding)

-(When I made this, I didn’t use rye flour and instead substituted with more white or whole wheat.
+(When I made this, I didn’t use rye flour and instead substituted it with more white or whole wheat.
 It’s up to you what flour you use for flavour.
 I also didn’t discard as much as I wanted to build a bigger culture.)

 - 30g rhubarb, thinly sliced

 Day 1: Place the rhubarb in a bowl with 100ml water, 50g white bread flour, and 50g rye flour.
 Mix together into a paste, cover loosely with cling film, and allow to rest at room temperature overnight.

 Day 2: Mix in 50ml water, 25g white bread flour, and 25g rye flour.
 Cover, and allow to rest at room temp. overnight as before.